willfitzpatrick4/willfitzpatrick4.github.io/_posts/2019-04-13-/Project4.md

 The last dataset containing published records of countries' contribution to renewable and sustainable projects was then imported.

-It was then reorganised in the following way:
+It was then reorganised and filtered in the following way:

 - The country column was indexed

 - The top 15 ranked countries were then queried